pieric-ux/CashRegister/README.md

     <img width="266" alt="Pay" src="https://github.com/pieric-ux/CashRegister/assets/93613004/716976df-a4d4-470b-a738-d05875345692">
  </div>

-9. **CashRegister**: To log on to the cash register as an employee, check your e-mails.
+9. **CashRegister**: To log in to the cash register as an employee, check your e-mails.
 When an employee is created, an e-mail is generated with login information.
 Once on the cash register page, you can toggle between the cart tab and the product tab.
 You can swipe products if they are not all displayed.
 <div align="center">
     <img width="800" alt="Dashboard" src="https://github.com/pieric-ux/CashRegister/assets/93613004/0400784d-3aa3-4eb0-9aee-6984f9bcd620">
 </div>